-- Separate 4 egg yolks; beat lightly with a fork; set aside
+- Separate 4 egg yolks; beat lightly with a fork; set aside4 large egg yolks

 - Place metal mixing bowl and metal whisk (or beaters) in freezer (this is for the Whipped Cream)

 - Bake crust in 375ºF for 13 - 15 minutes or until lightly golden; set aside

 Make the Pie Filling

 - In a large bowl, combine sugar, flour, salt and the cold milk; set aside2 cups sugar, ½ cup flour, ¼ teaspoon salt, ½ cup cold milk

-- In a large saucepan on medium-low temperature, heat 2 cups of milk until the temperature of the milk reaches 181ºF (this is scalded milk) See Recipe Notes: Scalded Milk
+- In a large saucepan on medium-low temperature, heat 2 cups of milk until the temperature of the milk reaches 181ºF (this is scalded milk) See Recipe Notes: Scalded Milk2 cups scalded milk

 - Gradually add scalded milk to flour mixture, stirring constantly

 - Transfer the milk/flour mixture back to the large saucepan See Recipe Notes: Cooking the Pie Filling

 - Stirring constantly, cook on medium heat until mixture begins to thicken (be patient)